kyverno/website/content/en/_index.md

 <p style="line-height:1.5">
 Kyverno policies are declarative Kubernetes resources and <b>no new language</b> is required to write policies.
 This allows using familiar tools such as <code style="font-size: 1.35rem">kubectl</code>, <code style="font-size: 1.35rem">git</code>, and <code style="font-size: 1.35rem">kustomize</code> to manage policies.
 Kyverno policies can <b>validate, mutate, generate, and cleanup</b> any Kubernetes resource, including custom resrources.
 To help secure the software supply chain Kyverno policies can <b>verify OCI container image signatures and artifacts</b>.

 The **Kyverno CLI** can be used to test policies and validate resources off-cluster e.g. as part of a CI/CD pipeline.
 Kyverno policy reports and policy exceptions are also Kubernetes resources.
-The **Policy Reporter**  provides in-cluster report management with a grapgical web-based user interface. **Kyverno JSON** allows applying Kyverno policies in non-Kubernetes environments and on any JSON payload. **Kyverno Chainsaw** provides declarative end-to-end testing for policies and controllers.
+The **Policy Reporter**  provides in-cluster report management with a graphical web-based user interface. **Kyverno JSON** allows applying Kyverno policies in non-Kubernetes environments and on any JSON payload. **Kyverno Chainsaw** provides declarative end-to-end testing for policies and controllers.
 </p>

 <div class="mt-5 mx-auto">